 I’m assuming most people reading this blog have kitchens with at least bare-bones essentials: a refrigerator, cooktop, convection microwave (or conventional oven and microwave), and running water.
-Beyond that, I inventoried items in my RV kitchen to come up with the following list.
+Beyond that, I inventoried items in my RV kitchen to come up with the following list of basic kitchen essentials.

 If you are outfitting your RV kitchen for the first time, check the kitchen in your home to see what extras you may have on hand.

 Basic Kitchen Essentials for Serving Meals

 - Corelle service for 6 has dishes that are light-weight, microwave-safe, and break and chip resistant, but if they go flying out of the cabinet after hitting a pothole, you may lose a few.
 (See number 6 on the list of 10 Mistakes You Don’t Want to Make in Your One-Butt Kitchen.)
 This 18-piece set has service for six, which includes dinner plates, bread plates, bowls, and soup/cereal bowls.

 - I have two Large Plastic Bowls in my one-butt kitchen.
 One is used as a serving bowl, and the other contains produce that doesn’t need to be refrigerated, like onions, potatoes, and apples, which sits in the sink when we are driving.
 You could also use Collapsible Prep/Storage Bowls.

 - This Salad Bowl has a great design for RVing.
 The top of the bamboo lid has a place to store the fork and spoon.
 The reverse side serves as a cutting board.
 It’s big enough to hold a tossed salad for four people.
 It’s especially handy for taking a salad to a pot luck at the campground.

 - Plastic stackable tumblers will take up less room in the cabinets.
 These tumblers come in several sizes.